 Several small stones were purchased from a man in Rissani, Morocco by a Russian team during a meteorite expedition.
 The find location was later reported to be Hamada de Boudnib in southeast Morocco.
-Among these stones was a relatively fresh 40 g meteorite, designated NWA 011, which was analyzed and classified at the Vernadsky Institute, Moscow, by S. Afanasiev and M. Ivanova.
+Among these stones was a relatively fresh 40 g meteorite designated NWA 011, which was analyzed and classified at the Vernadsky Institute in Moscow by S. Afanasiev and M. Ivanova.
 Initially, the meteorite was classified as a highly metamorphosed, unbrecciated, noncumulate eucrite with Fe/Mn ratios of pyroxene significantly higher (~65) than other eucrites (3050) (Afanasiev et al., 2000).
-A second, nearly identical stone weighing 137 g, NWA 2400, was also recovered, and it was determined to be most likely paired with NWA 011 (Bunch and Wittke, NAU; Irving and Kuehner, UWS; Rumble CIW).
-Further searches of the area have resulted in the recovery of more stones that are considered to be paired with NWA 011, including NWA 2976 (219 g) and NWA 4901 (24 g).
-One stone currently under analysis weighs 95 g, while another stone represents the largest known member of this pairing groupa 530 g stone designated NWA 4587, for which a 360°, 3D image has been skillfully constructed by G. Hupé.
+A second stone weighing 137 g, NWA 2400, was determined to be most likely paired with NWA 011 (Bunch and Wittke, NAU; Irving and Kuehner, UWS; D. Rumble III, CIW).
+Further searches of the area have resulted in the recovery of more stones that are considered to be paired with NWA 011, including NWA 2976 (219 g), and NWA 4901 (24 g).
+One stone currently under analysis weighs 95 g, while another stone represents the largest known member of this pairing groupa 530 g stone designated NWA 4587, for which a 360°, 3-D image has been skillfully constructed by G. Hupé.
 Additionally, NWA 5644 (200 g) NWA 7129 (50 g; excellent photos here), NWA 8545 (57.8 g), and NWA 13274 (255.5 g) have been classified as pairings.
 A photo of another sizable mass with rare remnant fusion crust was shared by A. Habibi.

 The cutting and distribution of NWA 011 is well documented (Inoue, Meteorite, August 2002).
-A 22.236 g end section that was offered for sale at the 2000 Denver Show attracted the attention of S. Inoue of Hori Mineralogy Ltd., who eventually purchased the piece on behalf of A. Yamaguchi of the National Institute of Polar Research and himself.
-This piece was cut into two sections17.773 g was distibuted to NIPR, and the remaining 4.018 g slice was retained by HML.
-The remainder of the material, representing ~45 g, is included in the original slice.
+A 22.236 g end section that was offered for sale at the 2000 Denver Show attracted the attention of S. Inoue of Hori Mineralogy Ltd., who eventually purchased the piece on behalf of A. Yamaguchi (National Institute of Polar Research) and himself.
+This piece was cut into two sections: 17.773 g was distributed to NIPR and the remaining 4.018 g slice was retained by HML.
 The other end section, which weighs 11.4 g, is curated at Vernadsky Institute.
+The remainder of the NWA 011 material, representing ~45 g, is included in the original slice.

-A consortium study was carried out by various researchers to measure the O-isotopes, elemental abundances, and CRE age of NWA 011.
-On an oxygen 3-isotope diagram, the plot is very distant from that of the eucrites, but rather is more similar to the CR chondrites (Promprated et al., 2003), and plots near the acapulcoite/lodranite group.
-However, elemental abundances in NWA 011 are likely the result of fractional crystallization rather than partial melting processes that occurred on the acapulcoite/lodranite body (Floss et al., 2005).
+A consortium study was carried out by a number of researchers to measure the O-isotopes, elemental abundances, and CRE age for NWA 011.
+The plot on an oxygen 3-isotope diagram is a significant distance from that of the eucrites and is more similar to the CR chondrites (Promprated et al., 2003).
+It also plots near the acapulcoitelodranite clan; however, elemental abundances in NWA 011 are likely the result of fractional crystallization rather than the partial melting processes which characterize the acapulcoitelodranite clan (Floss et al., 2005).
 Oxygen isotope mixing models suggest that a close compositional match can be obtained by blending components of Allende with either H or LL chondrite material (Boesenberg, 2003).
-This model also calls for the sequestration of a larger amount of metal and olivine to the core than is considered to have occurred on the eucrite parent body.
+Such a model also calls for the sequestration of a large amount of metal and olivine into the core, probably more than occurred on the eucrite parent body.

 In its bulk composition, NWA 011 is significantly different from typical eucrites in the following ways: it has a higher P content, a higher siderophile element content, a higher mean Fe/Mn ratio in pyroxene (~65 for NWA 011 vs. ~2840 for typical eucrites), a lower Sc content, and a higher abundance of platinum group elements.
 In addition, it has an excess of 50Ti and 54Cr (Trinquier et al., 2007).
 All of these features suggest a more oxidized source than that for typical eucrites (Korotchantseva et al., 2003; Isa et al., 2008).
 Based on elemental abundance patterns, the PGE enrichment as well as the higher abundances of other siderophile elements has been conjectured to be the result of an impact mixing event on the NWA 011 parent body involving a group-IVB iron projectile (Yamaguchi et al., 2002).
 In addition, the trace element contents of NWA 011 are distinct from those of other eucritesit has a higher Sr content, a lower REE content in merrillite, and a smaller Eu anomaly in pyroxene and phosphate (Floss et al., 2004).
 The Th/U ratio of NWA 011 is significantly lower than that of other basaltic meteorites such as eucrites and angrites.
 In addition, a positive Ce anomaly in merrillite is consistent with formation in an oxidizing environment.